-Spaying is the process of sterilising your female cat.
-In male cats, it’s called neutering, although sometimes this term is used to refer to the sterilisation process in both males and females.
+Spaying is the process of sterilizing your female cat.
+In male cats, it’s called neutering, although sometimes this term is used to refer to the spaying or neutering process in both males and females.

 How does spaying work?

-Spaying must be conducted by a vet or other qualified professional, and entails your cat undergoing an operation.
-It then prevents your female cat – also called a queen – from producing eggs which could be fertilised by a male cat, as well as stopping their body emitting sex hormones which attract males.
+Spaying must be conducted by a veterinarian and involves your cat undergoing an operation.
+It then prevents your female cat – also called a queen – from producing eggs that could be fertilized by a male cat, as well as stopping their body emitting sex hormones that attract males.

 Should I get my cat spayed?

-It’s up to you whether you decide to get your queen spayed, or whether you want her to have kittens in the future.
-There are a number of benefits to sterilising your cat; the most important is that it can significantly increase her lifespan.
+It’s up to you whether you decide to get your queen spayed, or whether you want them to have kittens in the future.
+There are a number of benefits to sterilizing your cat; the most important is that it can significantly increase their lifespan.